bgonzalezbustamante/CRediT/docs/chilean-executive-post-transition.md

 The author declared no potential conflict of interest with respect to this research.

 **Preprint** <br />
 González-Bustamante, B. (2019).
-The Politics‐Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post‐Transition.
-Bulletin of Latin American Research.
-Preprint upon request.
+The Politics‐Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post‐Transition. <em>Preprint upon request</em>.

 **Peer-Reviewed Publication** <br />
 González-Bustamante, B. (2019).
 The Politics‐Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post‐Transition.
 Bulletin of Latin American Research. <em>Early View</em>.
 DOI: [10.1111/blar.13044](https://doi.org/10.1111/blar.13044)